-Finally on our last leg of the trip, we head back to spend 12 hours in the hustle and bustle of the Capital City, San Jose.
+Finally on our last leg of the trip, we head back to spend 12 hours in the hustle and bustle of San Jose, Costa Rica.

 The first thing on our list was crossing back into Mainland via the ferry.
 We hop on, along with our 4×4 provided by Vamos Rent-A-Car, and begin the 1 hour journey.

 Once on the mainland, we gave ourselves about 2 hours to make it to San Jose in order to eat lunch at the Mercado Central in the city center.
 The city was alive, it was a weekday, and even though we were on vacation, the city wasn’t.
 It was business as usual throughout the streets of Central San Jose.

 We finally arrived to the labyrinth that is Central Market.
 You can find anything from local Soda’s (term for small local restaurant) to flower shops.
 We ate at a Soda to rest and taste the local flavor before going on to walk the streets of el centro.